~/architecture/v07

 The whole stack on one page.

 Your code talks to the SDK.
-The SDK talks to SQLite.
+The SDK writes two ledgers to SQLite — versioned prompt templates and per-call invocations.
 Everything else reads from SQLite.

 Architecture diagram: your code, promptry core, and consumers all read and write the same SQLite store.